The Evolution of Health-Focused Smartwatches: A Comprehensive Analysis

 Smartwatch use is growing fast in the U.S. More people are wearing these devices every day.
 They're not just for tech fans anymore.
 Many Americans now see smartwatches as useful tools.

 New designs have made smartwatches more appealing.
-Early models were big and clunky.
+Early models were bulky.
 Now, they look sleek and stylish.
 Many smartwatches look just like regular watches.

 Lower prices have helped too.
 As technology improves, prices come down.
 This means more people can afford smartwatches.
 They're not just for the wealthy anymore.